dancingpixel/SPSNR/README.md

-# Superpixel-based Stripe Noise Removal for Satellite Imageries (SPSNR)
+# SPSNR : A Superpixel-based Stripe Noise Removal for Satellite Imageries

 This page provides matlab codes and test datasets to perform superpixel-based stripe noise removal (SPSNR).